atakanaltok/awesome-useful-websites/README.md

 * https://lunar.fyi/ (~$) - Multi-featured, defacto app for controlling monitors
 * https://www.deadmansswitch.net/ (~$) - Tool that sends your emails to your loved ones if you pass away
 * https://gethuman.com/ - Get a rep on the phone faster & get better help from most known companies
+* https://www.byclickdownloader.com/ - Backup videos from: YouTube, Dailymotion, Vimeo, Facebook and +40 sites in HD, MP3, MP4, AVI and all other formats using our software
+* https://www.preceden.com/ (~$) - Online timeline and Roadmaps maker